-Any student who terminates their housing is subject to the terms outlined in the Annual Residence Hall and Dining Service Contract and all other applicable college guidelines.
+Any student who terminates their housing is subject to the terms outlined in the Annual Residence Hall and Dining Service Contract (see appendix) and all other applicable College guidelines.
 The Annual Residence Hall and Dining Service Contract is a binding agreement and is in effect for the entire academic year or remaining portion thereof.
-The contract, which includes a cancellation and refund schedule, is available on the <a href="https://doi.org/10.1001/journal.org/10.1001
+The contract, which includes a cancellation and refund schedule, is available on housing.tcnj.edu.

 Students may only be released from their contract if they meet one of the following criteria.
-Greater detail about each criterion is available on the housing website.
+Greater detail about each criterion is available on housing.tcnj.edu.